 Taking a life from an animal is cruel.
 Full stop.

 It’s not even because we need to.
 It’s because we want to.
 For our own pleasure.
 To satisfy our taste buds.
 We don’t need to eat meat.
-We are torturing and killing innocent animals for our own selfish wants.
+We are torturing and killing innocent animals for our own selfish pleasures – the taste of them!

 I feel healthier